Reviews You Can Rely On

 Sound Quality

-Exceptional sound is what truly sets great earbuds apart—and it's a standard we hold with pride.
+Exceptional sound is what makes a great pair of earbuds worth it—and it's the standard we focus on to help you find the best listening experience.
 Our expert panel has spent thousands of hours collectively, carefully evaluating each set.
 Using a curated playlist that spans everything from classical symphonies to metal anthems—and even podcasts and audiobooks—we dig into the subtle nuances that define an earbud's sound character.

 We break down performance by frequency range to show how the lows, mids, and highs interact, so you know exactly what to expect.
 We also pay close attention to the depth and openness of the sound—how naturally the instruments and vocals spread around you—and push the volume higher to see if clarity holds under pressure.
 Here's what we found.